SpektraSystems/Azure-Data-Explorer-Labs/Hands-on lab/HOL-step-by step.md

 4. What is the number of Repos overall?
 5. What is the number of unique Repos values?
 6. What is the number  of unique Repos names?
-7. Linus Torvalds, actor on GitHub is ‘torvalds’ (Actor.display_name).
-What are the top 3 event Types to which he contributed?
-8. How many Torvalds are there?
+7. How many Torvalds are there?
 How many events did they produce?
-9. What are the top 10 most watched Repos?
+8. What are the top 10 most watched Repos?
-10. (**) Plot the history of all of the events for the past 2 years for Repos from #9.
+9. (**) Plot the history of all of the events for the past 2 years for Repos from #9.

 ## Power BI
 Power BI is used to visualize the data.
 Note that Power BI is a visualization tool with data size limitations.
 Default: 500,000 records and 700MB data size.